 Farther upstream on the same property, an uncontrolled gully was cutting back toward a corn field.
 There, a dike was built and trees were removed to allow bank-stabilizing grass to grow.
 Last season, four of the 25 targeted projects were completed.
-Two more were scheduled to start this summer; engineers are designing four more for 2018 construction.
+Two more are scheduled to start in June; engineers are designing four more for 2018 construction.